Hostage crisis poses dilemma for Israel and offers a path to victory for Hamas

 “Israel will have a really hard time winning this,” Harel said.

-Israel has successfully rescued three hostages since the start of the war, all of whom were aboveground, and Hamas says several others were killed in airstrikes or failed rescue operations.
+Israel has successfully rescued three hostages since the start of the war, all of whom were aboveground.
+Israeli troops killed three hostages by mistake, and Hamas says several others were killed in airstrikes or failed rescue operations.
 More than 100 hostages were released in a cease-fire deal in exchange for Palestinians imprisoned by Israel.

 Netanyahu says military pressure will eventually bring about the release of the roughly 100 hostages, and the remains of 30 others, still held by Hamas.